Egress Gateway Best Practices

 image: nginx:latest

-Configure CiliumEgressGatewayPolicy to specify that this workload uses a group of Egress nodes for outbound traffic:
+Configure CiliumEgressGatewayPolicy to specify that this workload routes external traffic through a group of Egress nodes:

 apiVersion: cilium.io/v2